When To Pierce Baby Ears

 Cleaning The Baby Ears—The Aftercare

-If not handled properly, this is the phase where most infections and other defects springs from.
-The aftercare is also what determines how well the piercing heals as well as how long it’ll take.
+If not handled properly, this is the phase where most infections and other defects spring from.
+The aftercare also determines how well the piercing heals and how long it’ll take.

 On that note, the following procedure is one of the recognized means of ensuring proper aftercare for baby ear piercing:

-• Avoid touching the baby’s ears with dirty hands.
-Make sure you wash your hands thoroughly—even the tiniest of germs could infect the piercing.
+- Avoid touching the baby’s ears with dirty hands.
+Ensure you wash your hands thoroughly—even the tiniest germs could infect the piercing.
 Stay cautious.

-Like I pointed out initially, a proper aftercare will prevent a whole range of possible infections, that is why you should keep a close watch on the baby every step of the way.
+As I pointed out initially, proper aftercare will prevent a range of possible infections, so you should keep a close watch on the baby every step of the way.

 Do These If You See Signs Of Infections

-Infections are very likely to spring from ear piercing, that’s why you have to be prepared.
-The following paragraphs will serve as a guide to help you handle any situation of infections.
+Infections are likely to spring from ear piercing, so you must be prepared.
+The following paragraphs will serve as a guide to help you handle any infection situation.

-Facing any of the above mentioned signs, quickly use a saline solution to clean the piercing site.
-Continue cleaning the piercing site back-to-back, also rotating the earrings as well.
+Facing any of the signs mentioned earlier, quickly use a saline solution to clean the piercing site.
+Then, continue cleaning the piercing site back-to-back and rotating the earrings.
 If the earrings can’t rotate, that’s also a call for attention—infection might be the case.

-If symptoms persists after 48 hours, please consult with the pediatrician to understand what to do next.
-This will definitely improve the overall situation.
+If symptoms persist after 48 hours, please consult the pediatrician to understand what to do next.
+This will improve the overall situation.

-You want your baby to feel as less pain as possible and for a very short time, whether it’s during or after piercing.
+You want your baby to feel as little pain as possible and for a very short time, whether during or after the piercing.

-It’s that simple: approach a professional piercer who can carry out the procedure swiftly….and as well as being very careful in the process.
-Demand a cold pack be applied to the piercing site before and after the process to numb the piercing site.
+It’s that simple: approach a professional piercer who can carry out the procedure swiftly while being very careful.
+Demand a cold pack be applied to the piercing site before and after the process to numb the piercing area.

 During the aftercare, be gentle with the whole process.
-Piercing pains don’t last when adequate care is being provided to the piercing site.
+Piercing pains don’t last when adequate care is provided at the piercing site.

-Also, a bit of distraction that’ll serve as entertainment to the child is a welcome idea.
+Also, a bit of distraction that’ll entertain the child is a welcome idea.
 This will help distract the baby from the pains, which in the long run, enhances the healing process.

 Recommended Types Of Earrings For Babies

-Not every earrings is suitable for infants and to that effect, the American Academy Of Pediatrics (AAP) has recommended only gold post earrings that are small, round and flat as possible for your infants’ first piercing.
+Not every earring is suitable for infants.
+To that effect, the American Academy Of Pediatrics (AAP) has recommended only gold post earrings that are as small, round, and flat as possible for your infant’s first piercing.

-This is because gold post earrings (14 karat or higher) are very unlikely to cause allergic reactions as opposed to mixed-metal earrings that usually contains nickel—the devil’s copper.
+This is because gold post earrings (14 karats or higher) are unlikely to cause allergic reactions as opposed to mixed-metal earrings that usually contain nickel—the devil’s copper.

 Wrapping up

 At this point, whether you choose to pierce or not doesn’t matter to anyone.
-Like I said, it’s all about preferences, maybe religious or otherwise.
+As I said, it’s all about preferences, maybe religious or otherwise.

-In other words, there are no laid down laws that compels you to pierce your baby or not.
-Follow what works best for you.
+In other words, no laws are laid down that compel you to pierce your baby.
+Instead, follow what works best for you.

-However, if you ever choose to pierce, ensure it is done properly, using the ideas on this article as a guide.
+However, if you ever choose to pierce, ensure it is done correctly, using the ideas in this article as a guide.
 The aftercare phase is not exempted as well.

 Good luck.